FAQs for Students Whose Applications Were Denied

 Why did you deny my application?

 There isn’t a simple answer to this question because our review is holistic.
 We don’t deny any student on the basis of a single number or a single grade, but instead we consider everything we know about a student.
-We review each application multiple times, and ultimately we have to make a lot of hard decisions.
+We review each decision multiple times, and ultimately we have to make a lot of hard decisions.
 The unfortunate truth is that we just don’t have space for all of the talented students who apply.

 Is this decision final?